nathan-gs/nathan-gs.github.com/_posts/2023-12-20-monitoring-hvac-air-quality-in-home-assistant-using-ikea-vindstyrka.md

 ### Conclusion

-As you can see I see the filters are working very well, reducing unhealthy background finedust and especially handling peaks of woodburning neighbours.
+As you can see, I see the filters are working very well, reducing unhealthy background fine dust and especially handling peaks of wood burning neighbors.

-##### Further reads
+#### Further reads

 - [Unravelling the secrets of IKEA's VINDSTYRKA](https://home-assistant-guide.com/news/2023/03/23/unraveling-the-secrets-of-ikeas-vindstyrka/)
-- [Ikea Vindriktning Air Quality Sensor Review and Accuracy](https://www.airgradient.com/blog/ikea-vindriktning-accuracy/) containing some critisism on the thresholds (which I'm not using) and the accuracy.